WindSync

 Etude #17 by Philip Glass 2012 Dunvagen Music Publishers Inc. Used by Permission.

-Dieterich Buxtehude, like many musicians in 17th century Europe, worked primarily as a church musician, and he practiced a spirituality influenced by numerology and the cosmos.
+Dieterich Buxtehude, as did many musicians in 17th century Europe, worked primarily as a church musician, and he practiced a spirituality influenced by numerology and the cosmos.

 Passacaglia in D Minor, BuxWV 161, likely composed after 1690 originally for organ, is broken up into four different sections, each changing key.
 Within each section, there are seven variations on a seven-note ostinato.
 Historians believe that the four sections may be inspired by the four phases of the moon, which were illustrated on a clock at the back of the church where Buxtehude worked.
 With its repeating bass line and subtle unfolding, Buxtehude’s Passacaglia in D Minor is a musical meditation.